 More cellular growth (and thus susceptibility to DNA damage) occurs in the young.

 For a 1-year-old who has a CT scan of the abdomen, estimated lifetime risk of developing cancer is increased by 0.18% (2 References Ionizing radiation (see also Radiation Exposure and Contamination) includes High-energy electromagnetic waves (x-rays, gamma rays) Particles (alpha particles, beta particles, neutrons) Ionizing... read more ).
 If an older patient has this test, risk is lower.

 Risk also depends on the tissue being irradiated.
 Lymphoid tissue, bone marrow, blood, and the testes, ovaries, and intestines are considered very radiosensitive; in adults, the central nervous and musculoskeletal systems are relatively radioresistant.

 The fetus may be exposed to much less radiation than the mother; exposure to the fetus is negligible during x-rays of the following:

 The extent of uterine exposure depends on gestational age and thus uterine size.
 The effects of radiation depend on the age of the conceptus (the time from conception).

-Before diagnostic tests are done in women of child-bearing age, pregnancy should be considered, particularly because risks of radiation exposure are highest during early, often unrecognized pregnancy during the 1st trimester.
+Before diagnostic tests are done in women of child-bearing age, pregnancy should be considered, particularly because risks of radiation exposure are highest during early (first trimester), often unrecognized, pregnancy.
 The uterus should be shielded in such women when possible.
 Recent studies have raised a controversy surrounding this standard recommendation, namely, that shielding might increase the radiation dose to the uterus and fetus.